ropensci/software-review/reviewing_guide.md

 We encourage you to use automated tools to facilitate your reviewing.
 These
 include:

--  Checking the packages logs on its continuous integration services (Travs-CI, Codecov, etc.)
+-  Checking the package's logs on its continuous integration services (Travs-CI, Codecov, etc.)
 -  Running `devtools::check()` and `devtools::test()` on the package to find any errors that may be missed on the author's system.
 -  Using the **covr** package to examine the extent of test coverage.
 -  Using the [**goodpractice**](https://github.com/MangoTheCat/goodpractice) package (`goodpractice::gp()`) to identify likely sources of errors and style issues.